What you’ll learn from this report:

 - Analysis includes legal and grey market consoles and games, domestic consoles, and OTT boxes

-- Factors that console makers need to overcome in order to succeed in this niche market (compared to PC and mobile gaming in China) including cost, piracy, and government regulations.
+- Factors that console makers need to overcome in order to succeed in this market including cost, piracy, and government regulations

-- Analysis of our proprietary survey of 1,000 Chinese gamers regarding gaming behavior, demands, spending and more
+- Analysis of our proprietary survey of Chinese gamers regarding console gaming behavior, demand, spending and more

 Key takeaways from the analysis: